DataTalksClub/machine-learning-zoomcamp/cohorts/2024/01-intro/homework.md

 pd.__version__
 ```

+> Answer: 2.0.3

 ### Getting the data

 For this homework, we'll use the Laptops Price dataset.
 Download it from
 [here](https://raw.githubusercontent.com/alexeygrigorev/datasets/master/laptops.csv).

 You can do it with wget: